ExaScience/pargo/README.md

 Package pargo provides functions and data structures for expressing parallel algorithms.
-While Go is primarily designed for concurrent programming, it is also usable to some extent for parallel programming, and this library provides convenince functionality to turn otherwise sequential algorithms into parallel algorithms, with the goal to improve performance.
+While Go is primarily designed for concurrent programming, it is also usable to some extent for parallel programming, and this library provides convenience functionality to turn otherwise sequential algorithms into parallel algorithms, with the goal to improve performance.